telehash/TMesh/TMesh.md

 ## PHY

-* 8 bytes are encrypted
-  * 4 for microsecond offset of next window, mask for speed
-  * 4 for channel seed
-  * output is used as nonce for next encryption

-* 4 byte sequence
-* 4 byte ūs ago
-* z, 4 bits is mask, 4 bits is sort (energy reserve)
-  * must be confirmed to change mask
-    * scheduled to be active at a future nonce
-  * z sent in channel
-  * default z on start/reset is set by medium
-* rssi
-* nonce + secret
-  * 8 byte zero pad, 4 for next ūs (then masked), 4 for channel

-* frame has first byte for to/from
-  * bit 1 is to/from
-  * bit 2 is full or tail, if tail byte 2 is length
-  * bit 3-8 is neighbor slot to/from

-* private pairing unsync'd will look for seq x (first xmit), first packet must always be handshake and only one chunk until another rx'd
-* private comm name is private
-* pairing ping uses zeros nonce, base nonce is decipher'd, hashed, first 8 bytes, next window uses new nonce

-* handshake sends z, lower of two is used for first channel packet window
-* handshake at is used as nonce source
-* public re-does secret based on hashnames

-* secrets always hash(comm)+hash(medium)+hash(hn0)+hash(hn1)
-* public ping beacons hashname using zero'd hn0/hn1 and nonce
-  * first 32 are potential hn
-  * once sent/received, reset secret, use last one as ping to derive nonce and time base for sync
-* sync is 64 random bytes, cipher'd using zero nonce, first 8 decipher'd are then new base nonce
-  * set base nonce, calc seq 0, begin handshakes
-  * last handshake is time base for first window
-  * reset nonce to be chacha(at,last nonce,secret)
-* ping frame first 4 bytes are from current nonce
-  * when public and exchanging handshakes, postpone other public pings
-* ping tx only w/ a nonce that has rx window next
-  * if rx'd w/ matching nonce, remove ping flag and let channels go
-  * only reset nonce based on channel scheduled ones

-* neighborhood map sends each nonce + offset + z
-* to change z, must re-handshake
-* each window is a tx/rx, the microsecond offset even/odd determins polarity of hashnames, match=tx

 ### Private Hopping Sequence

 Most PHY encodings require specific synchronized channel and timing inputs, these are generated from the epoch's 32 byte secret via a consistent transformation.

-An eight byte null/zero pad is encrypted with the current epoch secret/nonce for each window and the ciphertext result is used for channel selection and window timing.
+An eight byte null/zero pad is encrypted with the current epoch secret/nonce for each window and the ciphertext result is used for channel selection, window timing, and as a seed for the next window in the sequence.

+The first four bytes (32 bits) are used to determine the window microsecond offset timing as a network order unsigned long integer.
+Each window is from 2^16 to 2^32 microseconds, the 32-bit random offset is scaled by the current z-index into the possible range of values.

-The first two bytes of the ciphertext result is used for channel selection as a network order unsigned short integer.
+The next two bytes of the ciphertext result is used for channel selection as a network order unsigned short integer.
 The 2^16 total possible channels are simply mod'd to the number of usable channels based on the current medium.
 If there are 50 channels, it would be `channel = ((uint16_t)pad) % 50`.

-The next four bytes (32 bits) are used as the window microsecond offset timing source as a network order unsigned long integer.
-Each window is up to 2^22 microseconds, but every medium will have a fixed amount of time it takes to send or receive within that window and that is first subtracted from the total possible microseconds.
-The remaining microsecond offset start times are mod'd to get the exact offset for that window.

 ### Medium Types